-Conformance requirements are defined for a set of business use cases that describe the usage of healthcare identifiers by health software [ADHA2011d].
+Conformance requirements are defined for a set of business use cases that describe the usage of healthcare identifiers by health software [ADHA2025a].
 To determine which conformance requirements apply to a health software implementation, a developer first identifies the business use cases that apply to their HI implementation.
-Once these are known, the conformance requirements corresponding to the relevant business use cases are identified [ADHA2011a].
-Support for some of the conformance requirements is mandatory for the selected business use cases while others are recommended.
+Once these are known, the conformance requirements corresponding to the relevant business use cases are identified in the conformance profile [ADHA2025a].
+Support for some of the conformance requirements is mandatory for the selected business use cases, while others are recommended.

-Business use cases are described in terms of business process models to illustrate the workflow, tasks and decisions for each business use case.
-They are intended to be generic and applicable to any healthcare setting.
-Aspects of a business use case that must be supported by HI implementations are explicitly stated as HI conformance requirements.
+HI implementations must conform to the conformance requirements of business use cases they support and not implement any prohibited capabilities for these business use cases.
+Business use cases are intended to be generic and applicable to any healthcare setting.
+Aspects of a business use case that must be supported by HI implementations are explicitly stated as HI Conformance Profile requirements section 2.4.